 Food samples should be placed in a waterproof container inside an insulated shipping container with cold packs (do not use wet ice) and sent to the SLPH as quickly as possible after collection.
-Notify the Microbiology Branch of the expected arrival time.
-Outbreak-associated stool specimens may be shipped separately in Enteric Culture Mailers.
+Notify the Microbiology Unit of the expected arrival time.
+Outbreak-associated fecal specimens may be shipped separately in Enteric Culture Mailers.

 Reporting Procedure and Interpretation